#AskTDS: "I am taking over management from my letting agent, how do I transfer the deposit protection from the agent to myself?"

 If your agent currently uses TDS Insured and you want to make the change to TDS Custodial under your own management, the first step would be to create a custodial membership (if you don’t already have one) and register the details of the deposit under your own custodial membership.

 Once you have registered the deposit, you should provide the TDS Custodial scheme bank details and the relevant reference to the agent so that they can transfer the deposit monies directly to TDS.
 Once TDS receives the money, we will allocate this against the registration, and you will receive an email to confirm the deposit is protected.

 From TDS Custodial to TDS Custodial

 With switches between custodial members, the process is straightforward.
 As a TDS Custodial member, you can independently use the member-to-member transfer function.

 This seamlessly transfers the deposit from one member to another at the click of a button.

 With switches between agents and landlords within the TDS Insured scheme, the process is straightforward.

-Once they have protected the deposit, proof of this protection can be passed to the existing agent or landlord and they can then transfer the deposit moneies over to the new landlord for them to hold .
+Once they have protected the deposit, proof of this protection can be passed to the existing agent or landlord and they can then transfer the deposit monies over to the new landlord for them to hold.

-TDS is the longest established deposit protection scheme.
-There are three Government-backed deposit protection schemes in England and Wales, and often landlords and agents switch deposits to TDS from the other schemes.
+There are three Government-backed TDP schemes in England and Wales, and often landlords and agents switch deposits to TDS from the other schemes.
 In these circumstances, TDS’ Business Development team can assist with the switching process.
 This process will vary depending on the scheme currently in use and the scheme you want to join.

-There is further advice on switching deposit protection schemes in our guides:
+There is further advice on switching tenancy deposit protection schemes on our switching page.